jennabelle/travel-destination-voter/README.md

-# Travel Destination Voter
+# Travel Destination Voting (Server)

-An app for users to live vote their favorite travel destination
+A web app for users to live vote their favorite travel destination.

 ## Installing Dependencies